Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Bairro Alto is just north of Chiado and slightly south of Principe Real.
 Its name means “high neighborhood” and true to this, it is a hilly neighborhood with some great viewpoints.
 It’s also full of pretty architecture and charming cobblestone streets.

-For shopping and browsing, you have lots of independent boutiques and art ateliers that have set up here in recent years.
+For shopping and browsing, the area is full of independent boutiques, art ateliers, and little galleries that have set up here in recent years.
 I really like Oficina Marques, with their infamous repurposed woodwork.
-For dining, there are countless hip cafes and restaurants, serving both Portuguese and international cuisines.
+For dining, there are countless hip cafes and restaurants, with a very nice mix of traditional Portuguese and international and fusion restaurants.
+It's a really nice dining and bar scene.

 Before considering the neighborhood it’s important to know that this is one of Lisbon’s major nightlife areas, and the streets are packed with little bars that are lively every night of the week.
 A night out in Bairro Alto is a rite of passage for anyone who has grown up in Lisbon.
-However, for those trying to sleep, that means that it’s often rather loud.
+It's not a club district and the nightlife isn't overly rambunctious or "sloppy", but for those trying to sleep it can still be quite loud.

 Many houses in this area have thin walls, so this can be a problem if your accommodation is near a bar, especially during the weekend.
 With that said, the neighborhood is pretty quiet in the mornings and it can be perfectly fine so long as you find a place a little removed from the action.

-It’s not an area that I recommend for everyone, but if you’re looking to stay somewhere pretty, want to partake in at least some nightlife, and are ok with occasionally walking up and down hills (or taking a cab), it can be quite pleasant.
+I like Bairro Alto and think it's a lot of fun, especially for those in the age range of 25-50 (or just young at heart!).
+If you’re looking to stay somewhere pretty, want to partake in at least some nightlife, and are ok with occasionally walking up and down hills (or taking a cab), it can be a good choice.
+If you're older, coming with kids, or value peace and quiet, I'd avoid it.

 Where to stay

 Bairro Alto Hotel - Facing Praça Luís de Camões, this luxurious hotel sits in a great location between Chiado and Bairro Alto.
-Rooms are spacious and airy and the property is exceedingly elegant. $350-500.
+Rooms are spacious and the property is exceedingly elegant. $350-500.

-The Lumiares Hotel & Spa - 5-star hotel with spacious suites and apartments that come with equipped kitchens.
+The Lumiares Hotel & Spa - 5-star hotel with big suites and apartments that come with equipped kitchens.
 It also has a rooftop bar, restaurant and a spa. $300-500.

-Palácio Ludovice Wine Experience Hotel - Classic meets contemporary in this 18th-century palace that was once the home of João Federico Ludovice, architect to King João V. It has luxurious rooms that blend modern and historic aesthetics, like original ceilings and tiles.
-There’s also a spa and a restaurant and bar. $250-400 USD.
+Palácio Ludovice Wine Experience Hotel - A nice blend of classic and contemporary in this 18th-century palace that was once the home of João Federico Ludovice, architect to King João V. There’s also a spa and a restaurant and bar. $250-400 USD.

-Almaria Edificio Oficina Real - Lovely little guesthouse with bright, modern, and airy rooms in a central Bairro Alto location.
-Lower down in the neighborhood, it limits how many hills you’ll have to climb to get home. $200 USD.
+Almaria Edificio Oficina Real - Lovely little guesthouse with bright and modern rooms in a central Bairro Alto location.
+Located lower down in the neighborhood, it limits how many hills you’ll have to climb to get home. $200 USD.

 LX Hotel - Technically in Cais do Sodre and not Bairro Alto, it’s right on the border.
 You’re close to all the nightlife in these two neighborhoods, but far enough removed to not have to listen to it.
 The hotel is the result of the renovation of a previous century-old hotel and it now offers cozy rooms, some with a good view over the river. $125-200 USD.